Richard Baier: RIAS

 In May 1949 the British, French and US occupation zones of Germany were conflated and relaunched as the US-sponsored West Germany.
 In October 1949 the Soviet occupation zone was relaunched as the Soviet-sponsored East Germany.
 In the heart of East Germany, Berlin continued to be divided up into the zones of occupation agreed between the victorious governments back in 1945.
 It was around 1950 that Richard Baier moved back to Berlin and took a job as a radio reporter with the American Sector Radio Service ("Rundfunk im amerikanischen Sektor" / RIAS).
 The RIAS had been set up in the US sector of Berlin in 1946 after the "allies" had failed to reach agreement on control over Berlin's existing Radio service, which had ended up in the eastern part of the city, which was Soviet occupation zone.
 The RIAS transmitter was sufficiently powerful to enable its broadcasts to be heard across virtually the whole of what was becoming known as East Germany.
 That would become a source of constant friction between the East and the West in the context of the emerging Cold War.

 Although the political division of Berlin had been evident from a map back in 1945, at that time the divisions had been easy to ignore.
-After the currency reforms and other events of 1948 the political division was increasingly mirrored by economic and social division, and during the 1950s those divisions were increasingly reflected by physical divisions in the form of check points.
+After the currency reforms, the Berlin Blockade, and other events of 1948, the political division was increasingly mirrored by economic and social division, and during the 1950s those divisions were increasingly reflected by physical divisions in the form of check points.
 Nevertheless, even in 1955 it was perfectly possible for German residents to live in East Berlin (where rents and goods, if available, were far cheaper) and work in West Berlin (where rents and wages were higher).
 There were still plenty of people, including Richard Baier, who found it convenient and indeed interesting to do just that.
 During the early 1950s he became one of the best known presenters working on the RIAS.